squareboat/micro-test-cases/payment_gateways.md

+#Payment Gateway

+#### While adding a payment gateway feature in your app or website, please check the following cases:

 1. Payment Success case should be handled
 1. Failed payment case should be handled
 1. Unknown payment status case should be handled.